 About the CAWA Exam

-The Exam is assesses your proficiency of the body of knowledge required and the application of that knowledge in the conduct of your job duties and responsibilities.
-To be certified, animal welfare professionals are expected to have proficiency in five core knowledge areas found below and detailed further in the Exam Specifications.
+The Exam assesses your proficiency of the body of knowledge required and the application of that knowledge in the conduct of your job duties and responsibilities.
+To be certified, animal welfare professionals are expected to have proficiency in five core knowledge areas found below and detailed further in the Exam Specifications/Authoritative References List.

 Each question on the exam is based on this outline.
 Therefore, to prepare to take the exam, one should study this outline and especially consider the underlying knowledge, skills, and abilities needed to perform as an animal welfare administrator.

 The CAWA Exam consists of 100 multiple-choice questions.
-Each question has four options.
-The content covered in each question is linked back to content on the Exam Specifications.
+Each question has three options.
+The content covered in each question is linked back to content on the Exam Specifications/Authoritative References List.
 Additionally, each question has only one best, correct answer.
 Each correct answer is supported by citations from authoritative references in the field.
 Answers cannot be designated as correct simply because “everyone knows that”, or because it is the opinion of the Exam Committee or individual who wrote the question.
 It must be supported in commonly accepted, generally available texts.

 The purpose of this list is to provide support for exam questions so that they are rooted in best practices and procedures.
 It is not intended that the exam test the content found in all of these books.
 Rather, the intent is that these texts can help candidates familiarize themselves with content and bolster their existing knowledge and skills.